GCC Laws

 Compensation For Occupational Injuries

 On completion of the investigation, the police shall send one copy of the report to the labour department and one to the employer.
-The labour department may request a supplementary inquiry or may itself conduct one if it finds it necessary to do so.
+The labor department may request a supplementary inquiry or conduct one if it finds it necessary

-Where a worker sustains a work-related injury or contracts an occupational disease, the employer shall pay for the cost of his treatment in a government or private local medical center until he recovers or is proven disabled.
+Where a worker sustains a work-related injury or contracts an occupational disease, the employer shall pay for his treatment in a government or private local medical center until he recovers or is proven disabled.

-Q. Why is the cash allowance provided, and how is it calculated, according to Articles 145 and 146?
+Q. Why is the cash allowance provided in case of injuries, and how is it calculated?

-Where an injury prevents a worker from carrying out his work, the employer shall pay him a cash allowance equal to his full pay throughout the period of treatment or for a period of six months, whichever is shorter.
+As per the UAE laws, Where an injury prevents a worker from carrying out his work, the employer shall pay him a cash allowance equal to his full pay throughout treatment or for a period of six months, whichever is shorter.

-Q. How is the cash allowance calculated, and what are the criteria for calculating it?
+Q. How is the cash allowance calculated, and what are its criteria?

-The cash allowance referred to in the preceding Article shall be calculated on the basis of the last wage received (for monthly, weekly, daily, or hourly paid workers), and on the basis of the average daily wage referred to in Article 57 (for those paid on a piecemeal basis).
+The cash allowance referred to in the preceding Article shall be calculated based on the last wage received (for monthly, weekly, daily, or hourly paid workers), and based on the average daily wage referred to in Article 57 (for those paid on a piecemeal basis).

-Q. What information is included in the attending physician's report, as mentioned in Article 147?
+Q. What information is included in the attending physician's report, as mentioned in the UAE laws?

 On finalization of treatment, the attending physician shall compile a report specifying the nature and cause of the injury, the date of its occurrence, the extent to which it is work-related, the period of treatment, whether it resulted in permanent or other disability, the degree of disability (if any), and more.

-Where a worker dies as a result of a work-related injury or an occupational disease, the members of his family shall be entitled to compensation equal to his basic wage for twenty-four months.
+Where a worker dies due to a work-related injury or an occupational disease, his family members shall be entitled to compensation equal to his basic wage for twenty-four months.

-Q. How is compensation calculated for permanent partial disability, as mentioned in Article 150?
+Q. How is compensation calculated for permanent partial disability, as mentioned in the UAE law?

 Where a work-related injury or an occupational disease permanently renders a worker partially disabled, he shall be entitled to compensation at the applicable rate specified in the two schedules attached to this Law, multiplied by the applicable death compensation amount provided for in the first paragraph of the preceding Article.

-Q. Why is the compensation the same for permanent total disability and death, according to Article 151?
+Q. Why is the compensation the same for permanent total disability and death, according to the UAE law?

 The amount of compensation payable to a worker in the event of his permanent total disability shall be the same amount as that payable in the event of his death.